Preparedness Advice Blog

 The other day I received Luci by MPOWERD in the mail.
 This is a small inflatable solar powered lantern that is very lightweight at less than 4 ounces.
 It is about 5 inches in diameter and 1 inch thick when deflated.
 Inflated it is 5 inches in diameter by about 4 inches thick.
 It has a 3.7 VDC lithium polymer battery.

 After getting it, I immediately had to inflate it and play with it.
 It wasn’t hard to blow up once you found the trick.
-You need to bite on the valve as you blow. …Read More...
+You need to bite on the valve as you blow.
+Once it was inflated, I pressed the on switch and it lit right up. …Read More...